Use Eurostar, Thalys, ICE and Night Sleeper Trains from England to Germany

 Fewer cheap tickets on low-cost airlines flights from England to Germany allow trains (Eurostar, Thalys TGV, ICE, CNL City Night Sleeper) and buses to compete even on London to Berlin route.

 Trains and buses are clearly slower than flying when traveling between London and Berlin.
-However, a sharp decrease in the number of flight and indeed number of low-cost airlines flying between England / Britain and Germany means that prices have risen and trains and buses offering stronger price competition than even a few months ago.
+However, a sharp decrease in the number of flight and indeed the number of low-cost airlines flying between England / Britain and Germany means that prices have risen and trains and buses offering stronger price competition than even a few months ago.
 Trains from London to Berlin take at least ten hours and buses / coaches around 18 hours.

 Fast Trains from London to Berlin (Germany) via Brussels

-Only Eurostar trains from London stop at Brussels Midi Eurostar station – all other long-distance trains stop at the regular Brussels Midi station, which is around a 15 minute walk away.
+Only Eurostar trains from London stop at Brussels Midi Eurostar station – all other long-distance trains stop at the regular Brussels Midi station, which is around a 15-minute walk away.
 Note check-in times for Eurostar trains – usually half an hour.
 Other trains may be boarded up to departure time without restrictions or special security checks.

 Brussels Midi simply means Brussels South and the name is often translated as Brussel Zuid, Bruxelles Midi, or Brussels Süd – different national railway services often use different versions and spellings.